movidius/ncappzoo/caffe/SSD_Mobilenet/README.md

 The provided Makefile does the following

-1. Downloads the prototxt and caffe weight files using the model downloader from the [Open Model Zoo](https://github.com/opencv/open_model_zoo)
+1. Downloads the prototxt and caffe weight files using the model downloader from the [Open Model Zoo.](https://github.com/opencv/open_model_zoo)
 2. Compiles an IR (Intermediate Representation) for the model.
-3. Takes an image, loads the IR file, and runs an inference using the SSD Mobilenet model.
+3. Takes an image/camera input, loads the IR file, and runs an inference using the SSD Mobilenet model.

 ## Running this Example